 Unfortunately, your school cannot guarantee a nut, milk or “allergen-free” environment.
 The risk of exposure is always present.
 Instead, we have an “allergy aware” policy, which empowers everyone.
 Children with allergies become aware of what they can and cannot eat, and school staff are alert and careful about each student’s allergies.

 Submit Allergy Forms

-Ask your child’s provider to complete the Allergy Medication Administration Form (MAF), Allergy Response Plan, and Medical Review of Student with Severe Allergies, if applicable.
+Ask your child’s provider to complete the Allergy Medication Administration Form (MAF).
 Once you fill out an Allergy Medication Administration Form, and it is reviewed, your child will be able to take prescribed medicine at school.
 If needed, trained staff or the school nurse will help your child take medicine.